 Because of the growing problem of unwanted St Bernards, in 1988, the Club set up a Trust, with Mrs Hilary Flint as the Club's Rescue Officer, which is registered with the Charity Commission (No. 328193), and has received support from other Clubs.
 Its work of rehoming unwanted St Bernards is financed entirely by voluntary donation.
 Fund raising efforts include raffles, stalls at shows, tombolas, street collections and many other enterprises.
 When films about a St Bernard called Beethoven were screened in this country, Trust supporters even stood outside cinemas and rattled their collecting tins.

 The Trust has to find homes for over 100 St Bernards annually.
-From October 1st 2006 to September 30th 2007, the Trust had dealings with 135 dogs.
 Some are picked up off the streets, often in bad physical condition, others are passed to the Trust for a variety of genuine reasons, and less genuine excuses.
 Often the unfortunate animals have been purchased from puppy farms and backyard breeders, who fail to check if their customers are able to cope with giant dogs, and give no guidance whatever about rearing and training.
 Many of the dogs reaching the Trust have behaviour problems and are therefore difficult to re-home.
 Reasons for 'the St Bernard must go' syndrome include family break-up, owners out at work all day, unemployment, moving house, new baby, dog aggressive, neighbour problems, dog too lively for children and children allergic to dog hair.
 In many cases one wonders why the dog was bought in the first place.

 All prospective homes are visited by representatives of the Trust to check their suitability.
 The Trust does not sell dogs, but donations are requested from new owners.